KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 ## Table of Contents

-This repository is structured to walk you through the full end-to-end process of the Mobile Sales and Trends Analysis, from the initial business problem through to the final insights and reflections.
+This repository is structured to walk you through the end-to-end process of the Mobile Sales and Trends Analysis, from the initial business problem through to the final insights and reflections.
 Each section builds on the previous one, following the same logical flow used to plan and execute the analysis itself.

 1. [Project Overview](#project-overview)
 2. [Tools and Technologies](#tools-and-technologies)